 Testing

-Testing involves the actual process of finding problems (or defects as they are called) in the software itself.
+Testing involves finding problems (or defects, as they are called) in the software itself.
 Typically, you write a test plan document describing the testing processes, activities, approach, resources, schedule, and overall plan used during the testing process.
-Then a document is developed that describes the actual tests (test cases) that will be run – sometimes hundreds or even thousands of tests.
-Then you perform the testing by executing the tests that you and others have developed, report any defects (or bugs as they are called in the industry), and submit status reports describing your progress.
+Then, a document is developed that represents the actual tests (test cases) that will be run – sometimes hundreds or even thousands of tests.
+Then, you perform the testing by executing the tests you and others have developed, reporting any defects (or bugs as they are called in the industry), and submitting status reports describing your progress.

 QA (Quality Assurance)

 Finding and reporting defects is the main activity, but not the only activity.
-In a real software organization, many activities and processes can get high-quality software products out the door.
+Many activities and processes can get high-quality software products out the door in a real software organization.
 This “life-cycle” of software includes: